10 Steps to Prepare for Full-Time RV Living for Beginners

 LEARN HOW TO SET UP YOUR CAMPSITE.
 Make a checklist of each step to setting up your campsite and follow it each time you arrive at a new campsite.
 Be sure to take your time on the first few outings until you get accustomed to your setup.
 Learn more about setting up a towable RV with our Travel Trailer Setup Checklist.

 GET THE ESSENTIAL RV GEAR.
-Before you do anything with your RV, ensure you have all the gear and tools you need for a safe and hassle-free trip.
+Before you do anything with your RV, ensure you have all the gear and tools you need for a safe and hassle-free first trip.
 This includes freshwater hoses and accessories, sewer kits, leveling items, and more.
 To learn more about gear and RV essentials for beginners, check out RV Must-Haves to Get on the Road Now.

 Once your RV is outfitted for your first camping trip, do a trial run by camping for a few nights in a driveway to get the feel of what it’s like living in a small space and using the RV systems.
 This will also allow you to find any undiscovered issues, and if something goes wrong, you are in a safe and convenient place to handle the situation.